SSAFA Volunteer Knowledgebase

 QUESTION TWO – if suitable

-"At the conclusion of your case, we may send you a survey to help us improve our services.
+"At the conclusion of your case, we may send you a survey to help us improve and promote our services.
 You would be under no obligation to complete this survey; it would be entirely voluntary and anonymous - are you happy to agree to this”?

 This should be asked where possible – click ‘yes’ if approved or ‘no’ if unapproved or deemed not suitable to ask.